vivienfan/Maps/README.md

 ## Final Product

-1. When the user just visits the page and log in, the user can browse the website and the guest user can only view images, lists, and maps but not able to delete or edit.
+1. When the user just visits the page, the user can browse the website and the guest user can only view images, lists, and maps but not able to delete or edit.

   !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/main%20page.png)
   !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/notloggedinview.png)

 2. The Guest can also see other people's profiles such as bob.
-You can visit this page either by visiting the URL link "http://localhost:8080/profiles/bob" where bob is the username.
-Try visiting "Top Stadiums" you will find that you cannot access the Top Stadiums list because it is private.
+You can visit this page by visiting the URL link "http://localhost:8080/profiles/bob" where bob is the username.
+Try visiting "Top Stadiums" you will find that you cannot access the Top Stadiums list because the list is private.

   !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/visitingbobpage.png)
   !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/accesstohostdenied.png)

-2. The user can register by clicking the register button which should be in the nav bar.
+2. The user can register by clicking the register button from the nav bar.

   !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/register.png)